 If getting your antioxidants from food is a challenge (regretfully these foods are expensive compared to other foods you may need to purchase) then taking a blended/combination supplement targeting eye health is a great idea.
 Seek out supplements that combine ingredients that support eye health.
 Other than fruit and berry extracts, Astaxanthin, Zeaxanthin, Lutien, and other mixed carotenoids are always at the top of my list.

-Adding an Omega-3 fatty acid from fish will give you the extra nutritional support your eyes need.
-DHA (found in fish oil) is critical for developing and maintaining healthy eyes.
+Adding an Omega-3 fatty acid from fish/krill will give you the extra nutritional support your eyes need.
+DHA (found in marine sourced omega-3s) is critical for developing and maintaining healthy eyes.
 I recommend 1-3 grams of Omega-3s per day to get the job done.

 Beside diet and supplement changes, wearing a quality pair of sunglasses can do wonders at protecting your eyes from free radical damage.
 Being fashionable doesn’t mean you are protected.
 Many of the high end sunglasses that look great won’t give you the protection you need.
 Make sure your sunglasses bock UVA and UVB rays.
 Just because your sunglasses are tinted doesn’t mean you are protected-read the labels.
 Overexposure to the harmful effects of UV rays will lead to many of the more serious eye health problems we face.

 Finally, lifestyle changes such as quitting smoking, reduction of the amount of alcohol you consume (no more than 1 serving per day) and eating a diet low in bad fats (animal fats and cooking oils) will help reduce your risk of eye problems in the future.
 Getting other health challenges such as Diabetes and High Blood pressure under control will increase the overall health of your eyes.
 If you wish to see clearly for years to come, I recommend you employ these few suggestions as soon as possible.